lilvmy/Dynamic_Verification_PPML/README.md

 # Results_Verification_PPML
-A secure DNN inference service with results verification
+A secure DNN inference service with dynamic verification

 First, we should install some packages as follows: